-Long gone are the days when men only had one fitting option for dress shirts.
-The reality is that men appreciate different fits to their shirts.
+Long gone are the days when men only had one fitting option for dress shirts, although here at Tapered we specialise in muscle fit shirts.
+The reality is that men appreciate different types of fit.
 Having more options leads to a greater choice for styles.
 Yet, you might find yourself overwhelmed by the range of options for shirts.
 In other blogs we have discussed the difference between muscle fit vs slim fit and tailored fit vs slim fit shirts.

 Regular Fit Shirts

 Regular fit shirts is one of the most traditional shirt fit.
 The cut is designed for the masses and doesn’t take into consideration a mans build.
 The slender or athletic build won’t find this type of fit suitable.

 It’s often looser on the body, providing a comfortable, classic look.
 A regular fit has an emphasis on comfort and function rather than appearance.
 It typically contains extra material in length, and does not taper down the body from chest to the waist.
 The problem with this being when tucked in creates extra bunching around the waist.

 On the other hand, the excess fabric and generous room in the arm hole provides freedom of movement and comfort.
 As mens fashion progresses and demand being higher for better fitting clothing, the regular fit gets a bad reputation for looking sloppy and baggy.
 With the variety in shirt fittings nowadays you can understand why this is the case.